 Understanding infertility and what you can do about it

 Infertility is a common problem.
-About 11 percent of U.S. women ages 15 through 44 years have difficulty getting pregnant or staying pregnant.*
+According to the Centers for Disease Control and Prevention (CDC), about 10 percent of U.S. women ages 15 through 44 years have difficulty getting pregnant or staying pregnant.1

 Both women and men can have problems that cause infertility.
 About one-third of infertility cases can be connected to the woman.
 Another third of the cases of infertility can be connected to the man.
 In the remainder of instances, a cause can’t be found.

 How long should you try to get pregnant before calling your doctor?
 Most experts suggest trying for at least 1 year.
 If you are 35 or older, see your doctor after 6 months of trying.
 Your chances of having a baby decrease rapidly every year after you turn 30.

 Some health issues also increase the risk of infertility.
 So you should talk to their doctors if they have:

 - Irregular periods or no menstrual periods

 - Very painful periods

 Infertility can be treated with medicine, surgery, artificial insemination, or assisted reproductive technology (ART).
 These treatments often may be combined.
 In most cases infertility is treated with prescription drugs or surgery.